aditikute24/aditikute24/README.md

 <picture> <img align="right" src ="https://github.com/user-attachments/assets/08e814ff-09a9-4082-a99a-45bb39811f6e" width="400" height="400" ></picture>
  <p align="left">

-### 👋 Hi there, I'm Aditi Kute
+Hello!!
 I'm a web developer with a Master's in Information Technology,
 passionate about building responsive, user-centric websites
 and web applications.

-🚀 I thrive on turning ideas into reality with clean code,
-blending creativity with technical expertise.

-Whether it's front-end finesse or back-end logic,
-I'm all about crafting seamless digital experiences.

 - 🤩 **I always try to explore and learn something new.**